About 8% of all spinal cord injuries are caused by sports. As a result, sports accidents are the 4th most common cause of spinal cord injury (SCI).

+Various sports can cause a traumatic spinal cord injury; however, some sports have a greater risk than others.
 The sport that causes the most spinal cord injuries in the United States is diving.

 - Horseback riding

-Recovery from any type of spinal cord injury is going to primarily depend on the severity and location of injury.
+Recovery from any type of spinal cord injury is going to primarily depend on the severity and location of the injury.
+The higher your level of injury, the more areas of the body will be affected.
+Likewise, the more severe your injury, the fewer spared neural pathways between the brain and areas below the level of injury exist.

-Spinal cord injury is all about promoting neuroplasticity through massed practice.
+Additionally, the intensity of your rehabilitation will significantly affect recovery time.
+Spinal cord injury recovery is all about promoting neuroplasticity through massed practice.

-Can You Play Sports Again After Spinal Cord Injury?
+Is it Safe to Play Sports Again After Spinal Cord Injury?

 Being involved in sports can increase your sense of belonging, improve your mood, strengthen the muscles, and promote a healthy, active lifestyle.

-Adaptive Sports for Spinal Cord Injury Patients
+Adaptive Sports for Individuals with Spinal Cord Injury

 After being tackled in a football game, Hayden was instantly paralyzed from his shoulders down due to a C4 spinal cord injury.